SioKCronin/swarmopt/README.md

 ## Collaborators welcome

 Do you have a favorite PSO variation not implemented here that you'd like to see?
-Are there analytics or specific visualizations that would help you understand nuances of these algorithms?
-Drop me a line and let's collaborate!
+Are there visualizations that would help you understand nuances of these algorithms?
+Feel free to add feature requests to issues, and drop me a line if you'd like to collaborate!